zer0rbt/FP/README.md

-# Materials for Functional Programming course at Saint-Petersberg Univercity
+# Materials for Functional Programming course at Saint-Petersberg University

 ## Lab 1 - Parallel Social Media Parser
 In order to work you should place API keys in "config.ini" file